← Back to ResourcesBreed Guides

 DCM symptoms?

 Most Dobermans NO symptoms before catastrophic event.
-Watch: exercise intolerance + coughing + syncope + weakness + rapid breathing + abdominal distention + pale/blue gums + weight loss + appetite change + behavior change.
+Watch: exercise intolerance + coughing + syncope + weakness + rapid breathing + abdominal distention + pale/blue gums + weight loss + appetite change + behaviour change.
 Occult DCM (asymptomatic) ONLY screening detects.
 Emergency: sudden collapse, persistent cough, severe breathing distress = ER vet IMMEDIATELY.

 DCM-1 + DCM-2 genetic testing?